Ever have days where you just don’t feel like eating your veggies? I sure do, and that’s when I break out the blender…so

 While you can make this drink in a juicer, I prefer a blender because you get all the heart-healthy fiber when pureeing all the veggies together.

 For the liquid, I personally prefer coconut water or (cooled) ginger tea, but have found that apple cider and lemonade are the best options to get small children or reluctant adults to drink their greens.
 If using apple cider or juice, you may not need the sliced apple, as the cider often provides enough sweetness to get even picky eaters on board with drinking it.
 And by omitting the apple, you can pack even more green goodies into your blender!

 Now I also suggest using lemonade or apple cider if you or a child is new to green smoothies.
-Yes, it contains added sugar, which I try to avoid as much as possible, but it makes for a very tasty smoothie… and if it will mean the difference between eating and not eating green veggies, the benefits outweigh the risks.
+Yes, lemonade contains added sugar, which I try to avoid as much as possible, but it makes for a very tasty smoothie… and if it will mean the difference between eating and not eating green veggies, the benefits are worth the modest amount of sugar.
 The fiber in all the fruits and veggies will help slow down the body’s insulin release, as will the healthy, monounsaturated fat in the avocado.
 If you choose to use lemonade, you may want to add sliced apple or banana for sweetness, so you can be less reliant on the lemonade as a sweetener.
 Use the least amount you can for desired sweetness and add water to dilute smoothie as needed.